ShakirSofi/johnwlambert.github.io/_posts/2019-01-02-precision-recall.markdown

 [11] J. Revaud, J. Almazan, R. S. Rezende, and C. R. d.
 Souza.
 Learning with average precision: Training image retrieval with a listwise loss.
 In The IEEE International Conference on Computer Vision (ICCV), October 2019.

+[12] J. Davis and M. Goadrich.
+The relationship between PR and ROC curves.
+In ICML, 2006.